mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-# The Twelvefold Integrated Roleplaying Engine
+# The Sixfinity System

-SIRE.

-Twelvefold has multiple settings created for it, you can create any world you can imagine with this system.

-- Twelvefold: Starstriders - An Intergalactic Setting in the far future
-- Twelvefold: Chromestriders - A Cyberpunk Setting
-- Twelvefold: Veilstriders - An Urban Fantasy Setting
-- Twelvefold: Dungeonstriders - A fantasy setting

-> I was handed a challenge with the Twelvefold System. *Convert Shadowrun to Twelvefold* This text represents that attempt.
+> I was handed a challenge with the Sixfinity System. *Convert Shadowrun to Sixfinity* This text represents that attempt.

 Final Order of Chapters

     Introduction
-    What is Twelvefold
+    What is Sixfinity
     Shadowrun Setting

 Ch1.
-Step by Step Characters
+Rating by Rating Characters

 Ch2.
 Metahumanity